JoyKuan/DS506-HW5-CovidDataVisual/README.md

 # How to release the dashboard visualization through a Docker container
+If you are already in virtual environment, please deactivate your venv by typing `<deactivate>` in your shell.
 ### Step 1.
 Install [Docker Destop](https://www.docker.com/products/docker-desktop) on your computer which using MacOS
 About how to install Docker Desktop on Mac, you can refer this link: https://docs.docker.com/docker-for-mac/install/